natmotykova/pyladies_project/README.md

-To run this code: the code is divided to two modules, the main code is process_data
+To run this code: the code is divided into two modules, the main code is process_data

 ![screenshot](plot_kumulativni_pocet_nakazenych.png?raw=true "FIGURE")